Richard-Apps/richardapps-web/README.md

 ## Roadmap

-- [ ] Change to external hosted font

-- [ ] Categorize and add images

-- [ ] Add color-themes

-- [ ] Add a functional blog for news
+- [ ] Add a functional dynamic page content for news and updates

-- [ ] If possible: Add screen curvature and other effects like simulated burn-in
+- [ ] Add more effects to improve on the terminal-look (screen curvature)

 - [ ] Finish/complete the project list